 Number of pupils with SEND (2016/17):

 |Percentage of school population||7%|

 The Law requires that all pupils, without a Statement or EHCP, now be classified as ‘SEN Support’.
 We had two children on SEN Support that we put forward for an EHCP Assessment during 2016/17.
 One child received an EHCP and the school is still waiting to find out the result of the other request.

 Numbers of children/young people with a Health Support Plan:

-In 2015/16 we had four children in school with Health Support Plans.
+In 2016/17 we had two children in school with Health Support Plans.
 These plans are used when there is a medical need but no educational need as the children are working within year group expectations.
 These plans are reviewed annually with parents.